 What are important international stories of the day?
 What countries do we need to pray for?
 Go to a news source and pray for the people and places involved in each headline you see.
 (For younger kids, you may want to choose the news stories ahead of time to screen out things that may be too hard for them to hear.)
 This helps open kids’ eyes to what is going on in the world around them, helps develop Jesus-like empathy for others, and shows them that we believe in the power of prayer to help a hurting world.

-Today, the world’s eyes are on Ukraine.
+Today, the world’s eyes are on the Middle East and on Ukraine.
 We cannot predict what will happen next but we can be sure that false information will continue to spread.
-We should stay alert and be ready to use our media literacy skills to help our families navigate this complicated situation.
-Check out https://ukrainefacts.org/
+We should stay alert and be ready to use our media literacy skills to help our families navigate these complicated situations.

 Bring a world map to the dinner table, and choose a country for each week or month.
 Ask questions and explore the country.
 Where is it?
 Who are its neighbors?
 How do you spell it?
 Learn about its geography, the people, their culture, and problems.
 Is the Christian church growing there?
 As a family, pray for God’s justice and mercy in the country every day.